Softies smashburger

 • Hollywood

-One of the city’s most popular smashburgers comes from this tiny bistro-turned-gourmet-burger-joint in Hollywood (with nine other outposts across the L.A. area).
+Why we love it: One of the city’s most popular smashburgers comes from For the Win, the original location of which used to be a French bistro named Papilles before owner Santos Uy flipped the space during the pandemic.
 Whether you’re ordering a single, double or a triple, you’ll tear into crispy patties of grass-fed beef, plenty of griddled onions and a Thousand Island-esque sauce sandwiched between two halves of a Martin’s potato roll.
 Pair your burger with the delectable fries if you have room in your budget—For the Win's higher-quality take on a typical fast food meal comes with markedly premium prices.
-Our only quibble is that quality tends to vary widely; we’ve had less than stellar smashburgers when we’ve dropped into the GCM location, though the Hollywood outpost never fails to deliver.
+My only quibble is that quality tends to vary widely; I’ve had less than stellar smashburgers when I’ve dropped into the Grand Central Market location, though the Hollywood outpost never fails to deliver.

 • Fast food spots